miracleyoo/pytorch-basic-module/README.md

 A wrapped basic model class for pytorch models.
 You can Inherit it to make your model easier to use.
 It contains methods such as load, save, multi-thread save, parallel distribution, train, validate, predict and so on.

+## Usage

+Generally, you will inherit **nn.module** class when you define your own net, when you use this library, what you have to change is to inherit **BasicModule** instead.
+Also, you need to put the **config.py** file and **BasicModule.py** file into your main directory, and import them of course.

 ## Functions

 ### load